-Our summer vacation jamboree
+Our Summer Vacation Jamboree

 It’s God’s word that really makes a difference in my life.
 The Bible is absolutely true to God’s heart and will.

-Dr. James L. Snyder lives in Ocala, with the Gracious Mistress of the Parsonage.
-He can be reached at 352-216-3025, or email jamessnyder51@gmail.com. www.jamessnyder ministries.com.
+Dr. James L. Snyder lives in Ocala with the Gracious Mistress of the Parsonage.
+Telephone 1-352-216-3025, email james snyder51@gmail.com, website www.jamessnyderministries.com.

 (0) comments